scikit-learn/enhancement_proposals/slep021/proposal.rst

 Copyright
 ---------

-This document has been placed in the public domain.
-[1]_
+This document has been placed in the public domain [1]_.